uzh-dqbm-cmi/mridle/README.md

 1. If you don't have a regular USZ account, get one now.
 2. Get your account on Louisa: See Notion for instructions for how to access Louisa.
 3. Log onto Windows on an USZ machine or via remote desktop (mypc.usz.ch).
-4. Connect to Louisa through SSH: Open PuTTY (type "putty" in start menu), enter Louisa's IP address (see Notion page) as the host name and press "open".
+4. Connect to Louisa through SSH: Open PuTTY (type "putty" in start menu), enter `Louisa's IP address` (see Notion page) as the host name and press "open".
 5. Now log in using your `ACC` account information.
-6. Optional: you can now set a new password on this linux machine with the command "passwd".
+6. Optional: you can now set a new password on this linux machine with the command `passwd`.
 7. Install Miniconda.
     ```
     cp /tmp/Miniconda3-latest-Linux-x86_64.sh .